OpenAssetIO/OpenAssetIO/doc/contributing/PROCESS.md

 - All code should follow the project coding standards.
-- `main` and maintenance branches should always be functional, once we pass alpha and beta, they must always be release ready.
+- `main` and maintenance branches should always be functional, once we pass pre-release, they must always be release ready.
 - Commits should form meaningful atomic units of change.
 The build should never be (intentionally) broken between commits merged to release branches.